ritikjaiswal31/CoinDataMonitor/README.md

 ## 📖 Project Overview

-**Coin Data Monitor** is a full-featured, responsive web application designed to provide:
+**Coin Data Monitor** is a full-featured and responsive web application designed to provide:

 - 💹 Real-time digital coins data
 - 🔍 Search, filter, and compare coins